Environmental issues in Turkey: Noise

 Environmental noise data is not reported.

 Climate change

 Summer temperatures have increased and are expected to continue to increase due to climate change.
 Coal in Turkey emits a third of the country's greenhouse gas.

 Water

 Pollution

+Untreated waste water is a cause of marine mucilage in the Marmara Sea.
 Organic pollution of streams is a problem.
 There is a potential for spills from the 5,000 oil- and gas-carrying ships that pass through the Bosporus annually.

 Drought

 Turkey is at risk of water shortages.
 Almost three quarters of water that is consumed is used for irrigation in agriculture.

 Land degradation

 Land degradation is a critical agricultural problem, caused by inappropriate use of agricultural land, overgrazing, or over-fertilization,.
 Serious soil erosion has occurred in 69% of Turkey's land surface.
 A national soil information system is being developed as presently 'it is difficult to assess the levels of land degradation, desertification or soil contamination'.

 Green space in cities

 Former military land in cities may be rezoned for housing.